HomerJohnston/BangoScripts/README.md

 ### DEMONSTRATION

+This is a very programmer-art scene involving a walkway with several lights, a couple of simple sci-fi doors, and some loudspeakers for ambience.

 https://github.com/user-attachments/assets/f2b23127-251b-479e-bb31-d9f940fdac69

 The level above contains:

 ### GENERAL ACTORS:

 - Two doors, each with a simple "open" event.
-The animation, light, and sound is all handled in the door blueprint.
+The animation, light, and sound is all handled by a Sequencer Component in the door blueprint.
 - Several lights, each with a simple "turn on" event.
 Like the door, the animation and sound of the lights is handled in the light blueprint.
-- Two loudspeakers, just dummy actors for using PlaySoundAtLocation.
+- Two loudspeakers, which are just dummy actors for the scripts to use PlaySoundAtLocation.

 ### TRIGGER ACTORS, WITH BANGO SCRIPTS:

 - One blank actor with a script, set to auto-run.
 This starts the music and announcer voices coming from two loudspeakers.
 - One pressure-plate trigger controlling the first door.
 This contains an overlap collider box and two Bango Script components (Activate/Deactivate).
 The Activate script runs on BeginOverlap, and vice versa.
 - Two simple sphere collider triggers, the first turning on the hallway lights and the second opening the last door.
 These contain an overlap sphere and a Bango Script component.
 The script component is ran on the trigger's BeginOverlap event.
 The trigger is coded to self-destruct, to prevent repeat activations.

-The trigger actors are NOT related to Bango Scripts.
-You will need to supply your own reusable trigger classes.
-More info in the wiki.

-&nbsp;
+Trigger systems/actors are NOT included in or related to Bango Scripts.
+This plugin is BYOB (Bring Your Own Bangotriggers).

-Here's what the scripts for this scene look like, in order of appearance:
+Here's what the scripts for the demo scene look like, in order of appearance:

 &nbsp;